(Last updated - 12/10/2021)

-Outside of SES, Matthew works full-time in the Emergency Service Sector.
+Outside of SES, Caleb works full-time in the Emergency Service Sector.

 The Operations Coordinator is responsible for the operational readiness of the Unit.
 They ensure systems and resources are in place to support timely, efficient and effective response to incidents.
 They liaise with the Unit Manager and the Training Coordinator to ensure that personnel have adequate training and that equipment is maintained and operational.

 Certificate III in Public Safety (SES)